 Private Internet Access also performed well in all security and privacy tests.
-I ran both the Windows and Mac OS clients through basic VPN test procedures to identify leaks or broken features.
+I ran both the Windows and Mac OS clients through VPN tests and checks to identify leaks or broken features.

 Here I’m testing the PIA Windows client for leaks while connected to a server in Sweden.
 You can see that there were no leaks to be found, with my real IPv6 address being blocked (PIA does not support IPv6).

 I also tested the PIA Mac OS client and found it to be secure and without leaks.
-Although it did not make the best VPN for Mac list (due to the jurisdiction), it would still be a decent choice for Mac users.
+Although I’m not sure I would consider PIA to be one of the best VPNs for Mac, it may still be a decent choice for Mac users.